Vagabonds and Beggars Act 1494: Rise of crime

 London, with its large population and frequent visitors, made staying anonymous an easy task for criminals.
 A criminal underworld soon formed and developed a security and intelligence system that protected professional criminals from the minimal policing force.
-Those who made their living through crime formed their own neighborhood that centered its activity around one of the busiest areas of London, St. Paul's Cathedral.
-The dangers of London prompted the creation of informational material that warned prospective visitors of the typical scams that criminals utilized; such as Gilbert Walker's Manifest Detection of Dice Play (1552) and Robert Greene's A Notable Discovery of Cozenage (1592).
+Those who made their living through crime formed their own neighbourhood that centred its activity around one of the busiest areas of London, St. Paul's Cathedral.
+The dangers of London prompted the creation of informational material that warned prospective visitors of the typical scams that criminals used; such as Gilbert Walker's Manifest Detection of Dice Play (1552) and Robert Greene's A Notable Discovery of Cozenage (1592).

 Criminal activity broke gender boundaries and both men and women became professionals.
 Some women chose to act and dress like men.
-One of the most successful of these was Mary Frith (Moll Cutpurse) who also helped organize and instruct the criminal underworld.
+One of the most successful of these was Mary Frith (Moll Cutpurse) who also helped organise and instruct the criminal underworld.

+Subsequent developments

+The whole act was repealed by section 11 of the Continuance, etc. of Laws Act 1623 (21 Jas.
+1. c.
+28).